Introduction: Arduino MIDI Rhythm Section Sequencer

 This hardware cannot generate sounds on its own, but only sequence external hardware via MIDI.
 This means you will need a sound generator of your drum sounds (a sampler or a drum synthesizer or a PC with your favourite drum software or whatever you prefer) capable of being triggered by MIDI note-on messages.

-It's mainly composed by a 4 x 4 buttons matrix (with LEDs), one for each step of a bar.
+It's mainly composed of a 4 x 4 buttons matrix (with LEDs), one for each step of a bar.
 The whole 64 steps sequence is made up by 16 steps multiplied 4 bars.
 Each step is 1/16th of a note.

 There are two modes of operation: live mode and edit mode.